 Unexplored religious tourist sites

-The Sikh religion has some of the most renowned and sacred religious sites in Pakistan tombs, including the biggest being the tomb of Baba Guru Nanak, the founder of Sikh religions.
+The Sikh religion has some of the most famous and sacred religious sites in Pakistan tombs, the biggest being the tomb of Baba Guru Nanak, the founder of the Sikh religion.
 In addition, Gurdwara Darbar Sahib in Kartarpur, Narowal, Gurdwara Panja Sahib famous located in Hasan Abdal, and Gurdwara Rori Sahib, Eminabad, Gujranwala are among the most famous Gurudwaras in Pakistan.

-The infrastructure and facilities offered under this industry require huge amounts of capital for their development.
-Being a ‘developing country’ it has been hard for the government to allocate substantial funds to overcome this challenge.
+The infrastructure and facilities offered in this industry require vast amounts of capital for their development.
+Being a ‘developing country,’ it has been hard for the government to allocate substantial funds to overcome this challenge.

 Potential Areas to Improve the Industry

-In order to turn Pakistan’s tourism industry into a great revenue-generating industry and compete at the global level, there are a few significant areas highlighted that can be improved.
+In order to turn Pakistan’s tourism industry into a great revenue-generating industry and compete at the global level, a few significant areas are highlighted that can be improved.

 Formulation and implementation of policies

-Country’s tourism industry has long suffered due to lack of funds, shortage of expertise, and policies of the government.
-This resulted in tourism bodies and provincial governments to not take drastic steps to develop a national and provincial tourism policy.
+The country’s tourism industry has long suffered due to a lack of funds, a shortage of expertise, and government policies.
+Tourism bodies and provincial governments did not take drastic steps to develop a national and provincial tourism policy.